francescm/tessera_sanitaria/README.md

 ## DF0/EF_ID_Carta

 Card number as hex ASCII encoded.

-To obtain full card number as printed on the back side, add fixed prefix (`8038000`) and luhn checksum of all the previous (prefix + card number) as last char [1].
+To obtain full card number as
+printed on the back side:
+* add fixed prefix (`8038000`) in front of what you read in this field;
+* calculate luhn checksum of
+all the previous (prefix + number read);
+* add checksum as last char.
+[1]

 [1] https://sistemats1.sanita.finanze.it/portale/documents/20182/34254/allegato%2Btecnico%2BTS-CNS%2Bex%2BDL%2B78-2010_v22-06-12.pdf/2ef2b969-879c-64f5-2b0a-8bce9877c08f